kcl-tscm/LoDiS/README.md

 LoDiS comes equipped with two input schemes: an interactive interface and an input.in file.
-The former is a more user friendly method for those unfamiliar with the program, providing visual aids and error check before simulation.
+The former is a more user friendly method for those unfamiliar with the program, providing visual aids and error checks before simulation.
 In addition, post-simulation analysis unique to the scheme can be automatically run.
 To run the interface and by extension LoDiS, use the following command on terminal:
 ```
 python /PATH/LoDiS_GIT/py_interface/lodis_gui.py